TIME COUNTING FORWARDS FROM THE BIG BANG to 420 Million years before the Present

 (USAT, 8/5/99, p.1D)

-2.1-1.9 Billion Oxygen accumulation rapidly increased.
+2.1Bil BC - 1.9Bil BC Oxygen accumulation rapidly increased.
 Large single-celled organisms appeared.
 Multi-celled life originated.
 In 2003 Nick Lane authored "Oxygen: The Molecule That Made the World."
+In 2010 it was believed that docoshexaenoic acid (DHA) played a major role in converting light into electricity in single-celled organisms, giving them a crude form of vision.

 (NOHY, Weiner, 3/90, p.5)